Entertainment

 Share

-Executive by Lenny Kravitz and artistic producer Sodi Marciszewer, the album combines contemporary influences with traditional Afrobeat.
-Kravitz’s involvement adds a glossy, Stateside element, while Marciszewer ensures the roots intact.
+Executive produced by Lenny Kravitz and artistic producer Sodi Marciszewer, the album combines contemporary influences with traditional Afrobeat.
+Kravitz’s involvement adds a glossy, Stateside element, while Marciszewer ensures the roots remain intact.
 The collaboration results in a dynamic and engaging listening experience. (theguardian.com)

-have praised the album for its boldness and innovation.
+Critics have praised the album for its boldness and innovation.
 The Guardian notes that Seun “dutifully tends the Afrobeat flame… while innovating cautiously,” highlighting the album’s ability to honor tradition while introducing new elements.

 Share